olivernewth/newth-quartz/README.md

    ```
 5. Sync your content: `npx quartz sync --no-pull`

+Note that `npx quartz sync` will also sync to GitHub Pages if set up.

 ### Deployment
 For production deployment, refer to the Quartz documentation on hosting options.